wellsaid-labs/tts-evaluation/docs/CREATE_DATASET.md

       $(python -m run.utils.prefix --script $SCRIPTS) \
       --destination $GCS_URI/processed/
    ```

+   ❓ NOTE: 20-hours of audio can cost up to 50$ to transcribe.

    Audit the results of the synchronization, and re-run the script if necessary.
 The issues that may
    arise are: